-Mateer Harbert attorneys have advised business owners for decades on the complex interplay of employee and employer rights created by contracts and the many statutes governing labor and employment issues.
-We advise clients concerning compliance audits, assist employers in determining whether employees are truly exempt from minimum wage and overtime requirements, and advise employers on the recordkeeping requirements under the various wage and hour laws.
-We defend wage and hour lawsuits in court, including class and collective actions.
+Mateer & Harbert has advised business owners for decades on employee and employer rights created by contracts and the many statutes governing labor and employment issues.
+We advise clients concerning compliance audits and help employers determine whether employees are exempt from minimum wage and overtime requirements.
+We counsel employers on the recordkeeping requirements under the various wage and hour laws and defend wage and hour lawsuits in court, including class and collective actions.
 These lawsuits involve such issues as overtime, missed meal and break periods, prevailing wages, and recordkeeping and payroll deductions.

-Increasingly important aspects of employee relations involve employee defection, employee recruitment and trade secrets protection.
-This can lead us into litigating and advising clients on covenants not to compete; non-solicitation, non-recruitment, non-use and non-disclosure agreements; trade secrets and confidential business information; unfair competition and employee raiding; fiduciary duty and duty of loyalty claims; and statutory issues under the federal Computer Fraud and Abuse Act, and various state trade secrets, computer protection and unfair competition statutes.
+Increasingly, aspects of employee relations involve employee defection, employee recruitment, and trade secrets protection.
+As a result, this can lead us into litigating and advising clients on covenants not to compete; non-solicitation, non-recruitment, non-use and non-disclosure agreements; trade secrets and confidential business information; unfair competition and employee raiding; fiduciary duty and duty of loyalty claims; and statutory issues under the federal Computer Fraud and Abuse Act, and various state trade secrets, computer protection, and unfair competition statutes.

 The United States Department of Labor and the State of Florida administers and enforces more than 180 federal laws and regulations in the workplace.
 If an employer or an employee violates state or federal labor laws, Mateer & Harbert can win a favorable judgment.
 We have proven success through our knowledge of the law and appropriate strategies.